cfarm/gdi-intermediate-js/README.md

 * Warm up exercises: Objects, events and 'this'
 * Classes and prototypal inheritance
 * Constructors
-* Review: Warm up exercises with forms
+* Warm up exercises with forms
 * Form Validation with HTML5 and JavaScript

 ## Lesson 2: Maintainable JavaScript

 * Test Driven Development
-* JS Assessment
+* JS Assessment: Arrays and Flow Control
 * Code organization and ES6 Modules
 * Performance: Minification and more